Timeline of the 2019–2020 Hong Kong protests (December 2019): 21 December

-Around a hundred protesters gathered at the Yoho Mall near Yuen Long MTR station to mark the five months of an attack by an armed group who clobbered dozens of rail passengers on 21 July.
-The men, dressed in white, had attacked MTR passengers inside the train and chased some into the mall and beat them with sticks and rods.
-Forty five people were hospitalised after the attack and residents accused police of deliberately ignoring calls for help.
+Around a hundred protesters gathered at the Yoho Mall near Yuen Long MTR station to mark five months since an attack by an armed group who clobbered dozens of rail passengers on 21 July.
 Those who attended the rally sang the protest anthem "Glory to Hong Kong" and chanted slogans like "Hong Kong police, shame on you".
-Thirty seven people have so far been arrested in connection with the attacks, with seven of them being charged with rioting.
+Thirty-seven people were arrested in connection with the attacks, with seven of them being charged with rioting, on that day.
 Police ordered people to leave Yoho Mall saying there was a "criminal case" that required investigation after a sushi shop was vandalised.
 This led to tension between officers and protesters.
 Many of the shops, which were originally opened for the day, were forced to close their shutters following the arrival of the armed officers.

 Dozens of people gathered at the Harbour City shopping mall in Tsim Sha Tsui to take part in a protest titled "Shopping with you during Christmas" called by some online chat groups.
 The protesters, most of whom were wearing black clothes and masks, gathered near a giant Christmas Tree in the mall and walked around chanting slogans in Cantonese and Putonghua.
 Some protesters were seen doing "heart" gestures to the policemen who were stationed across the street from the plaza.